Finding Contentment in a Discontented World

 We know how much God loves us, and we have put our trust in his love.
 God is love, and all who live in love live in God, and God lives in them.
 17 And as we live in God, our love grows more perfect.
 So we will not be afraid on the day of judgment, but we can face him with confidence because we live like Jesus here in this world.
 18 Such love has no fear, because perfect love expels all fear.
 If we are afraid, it is for fear of punishment, and this shows that we have not fully experienced his perfect love.
 19 We love each other because he loved us first.
 1 John 4:16-19 (NLT)

-When we are not sure that we are loved by God for who we are rather than for what we do, it engenders discontent.
-Picture a cat purring as it nestles up next to his owner.
+When we are not sure if we are loved by God for who we are rather than for what we do, it creates discontentment.
+Picture a cat purring as it nestles up next to its owner.
 That is a great example of contentment.

-God wants us to be thoroughly content in his love for us.
-That is the foundation from which we can do the work of the kingdom without sending a mixed message.
+God wants us to be completely content in his love for us, which is the foundation from which we can do the work of the kingdom properly.

 John Piper once said that God is most glorified when we are most satisfied in him.